Westminster terror attack: Romanian woman becomes fifth victim

 - Family pays tribute to "shining ray of light"

-London (CNN)Andreea Cristea, a 31-year-old Romanian who was injured in the Westminster Terror attack has died, police have said.
+London (CNN)A 31-year-old Romanian who was injured in the Westminster terror attack has died, police said.

-Cristea, who had been visiting London with her boyfriend, Andrei Burnaz, is the fifth person to have lost their life after Khalid Masood rammed his rental car into passers by on Westminster Bridge on March 22.
+Andreea Cristea, who had been visiting London with her boyfriend, Andrei Burnaz, is the fifth person to have died after Khalid Masood rammed his rental car into passers by on Westminster Bridge on March 22.

 Cristea fell from the bridge during the attack, landing in the River Thames below before being rushed to hospital.

-Scotland Yard confirmed Friday that Cristea had received treatment in hospital but had her life support turned off on Thursday afternoon.
+Scotland Yard confirmed Friday that Cristea's life support was turned off on Thursday afternoon.

 A statement from her family and partner, Andrei, who suffered a broken foot in the attack, paid tribute to a "wonderful daughter, sister, partner, dedicated friend and the most unique and life loving person you can imagine."